golemfactory/yagna-docs/yajsapi/hig-level/task-model.md

 ![](../../.gitbook/assets/tutorial-02.jpg)

 It's worth noting that the number of fragments doesn't need to match the number of provider nodes commissioned to perform the tasks.
-The high-level API will spawn activities on multiple providers as long as there are providers available and up to the number of fragments or the limit specified by the `max_workers` parameter in the `execute_tasks` function (Python) or `submit` function (JavaScript).
+The high-level API will spawn activities on multiple providers as long as there are providers available and up to the number of fragments or the limit specified by the `maxParallelTasks` parameter.

 ## Designing the Application